Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Browser Caching

-The pfodWeb.html page caches the drawing data with its version, so that when requesting updates to the GUI only the changes are sent, not the whole drawing.
+The pfodWeb.html page caches the menu data with its version, so that when requesting updates, only the changes are sent, not the whole menu.

-If the GUI does not seem to displaying your changes either change the
+If the GUI does not seem to displaying your changes, Exit the menu, using the … button bottom right and Clear Menu Cache and re-connect.

 pfodWebDesigner Tutorial List

-The companion pfodWebDesigner web app allows you to create your own interactive and responsive GUI's and then export the Arduino code that will serve them to pfodApp or pfodWeb.
+The companion pfodWebDesigner web app, separate from pfodWeb's Designer connection, allows you to create your own interactive and responsive GUI's and then export the Arduino code that will serve them to pfodApp or pfodWeb.
 You have complete control over the size, color, position and function of the controls you design using pfodWebDesigner.

 The messages that create the GUI are very compact and can be served by any microprocessor that has a Bluetooth Classic, Bluetooth Low Energy (BLE) or WiFi connection.